maidsafe/QA/Documentation/Prerequisites/OSX/Install_libsodium.md

 # Install libsodium

-Download and unpack a tarball of [libsodium](https://download.libsodium.org/libsodium/releases/)
+Download, unpack the tarball of [libsodium](https://download.libsodium.org/libsodium/releases/) and install.

 For v1.0.0 this would be :
 ```